Skip to main content

 Key takeaway

-Return-Oriented Programming bypasses NX (non-executable stack) by chaining short instruction sequences ending in 'ret' that already exist in the binary, rather than injecting new shellcode.
-Statically linked binaries are especially rich ROP targets because the entire C library is mapped into a single address space, giving the attacker every gadget needed to build an arbitrary syscall.
-The same technique is the backbone of modern exploitation against binaries protected by NX/DEP, and automated tools like ROPgadget and pwntools ROP class make chain construction tractable even without hand-picking gadgets.
+Return-Oriented Programming gets past a non-executable stack by chaining short instruction sequences ending in ret that already live in the binary, instead of injecting new code.
+A statically linked binary is an especially rich target, because the whole C library sits in one address space and supplies every gadget an arbitrary syscall needs.
+The technique is the backbone of modern exploitation against NX-protected binaries, and ROPgadget and pwntools make chain construction tractable without hand-picking gadgets.

 Related reading